 Last year there were just under half a million reported incidents of third party car crime.
 That’s a huge number of incidents of which most happened in Hull and seven other cities in the Midlands and North East.
 The safest place was however Swindon, which incidentally has the most complicated roundabout in the United Kingdom.
 Many cars do however get returned, a probability which is improved a lot if you have a GPS tracking device, which should also reduce your car insurance quote.
-According to Tracker, a company which provides such a service, the top 5 vehicles to be stolen and recovered are as follows:

 Everyone knows that the best way to improve a car’s value is to customize it beyond measure, adding lots of chrome and carbon fibre.
 Wrong.
 The best way to improve a car’s value is, according to a recent study conducted by Auto Express, is to spend a few pounds on some falsified documents over the web.
 This is the latest trend used by criminals to sell vehicles, claiming lower mileages and so on.